Spectacled bear: Evolution

-Tremarctine bears first appear as Plionarctos during the late Miocene epoch of North America.'
+Tremarctine bears first appear as Plionarctos during the late Miocene epoch of North America.
 An investigation into the mitochondrial DNA of bear species indicates that the short-faced bears diverged from the Ursinae subfamily approximately 5.7 million years ago.
-Around the Miocene-Pliocene boundary (~5.3Ma), tremarctine bears, along with other ursids, experienced an explosive radiation in diversity, as C_{4} vegetation (grasses) and open habitats dominated.
+Around the Miocene-Pliocene boundary (~5.3 Ma), tremarctine bears, along with other ursids, experienced an explosive radiation in diversity, as C_{4} vegetation (grasses) and open habitats dominated.
 The world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 70–80% of North American genera.

 Correspondingly, the genetic divergence date for Arctodus is between 5.5 million and 4.8 million years ago, and between Arctotherium and Tremarctos at 4.1 million years ago.
 All three genera evolved from Plionarctos in the Blancan faunal stage of North America, and are first recorded as the medium-sized Arctodus pristinus, Tremarctos floridanus and Arctotherium sp. from the Late Blancan (Late Pliocene / Early Pleistocene) of North America circa 2.6 million years ago.
 These first appearances coincide with the start of the Quaternary Glaciation, the formation of the Panama Land Bridge, and the second phase of the Great American Biotic Interchange, with the first records of the main South American faunal wave into the United States.
 A Plionarctos harroldum specimen from Taunton (Washington, 2.9 Ma) appears evolutionarily intermediate between Plionarctos harroldum and Tremarctos floridanus, affirming that Plionarctos harroldum is the likely ancestor of Tremarctos.

 Genetic research on the mitochondrial DNA of tremarctine bears indicates Tremarctos was more closely related to Arctotherium than Arctodus.
 However, a preliminary investigation of tremarctine bear's nuclear DNA suggests an extensive history of hybridization between Tremarctos and Arctodus in North America, although hybridization with Arctotherium (likely A. wingei) in either Central America or South America is also possible.
 Evidence of gene flow between Tremarctos and an ursine bear was also uncovered, most likely due to the extensive overlap between Tremarctos and the ancestors of the American black bear in Pleistocene North America.